You are here

-A veteran or war widow/er with a dependent child or children (as defined in section 5F VEA) may qualify for Family Tax Benefit from the Family Assistance Office.
+A veteran or war widow/er with a dependent child or children (as defined in section 5F VEA) may qualify for Family Tax Benefit from Services Australia.
 A DVA income support pensioner with a dependent child or children, automatically qualifies for Family Tax Benefit Part A.

 Date of Introduction

 Additional pension for children has been payable since 1936.
 Guardian allowance was first introduced in 1965.

 An acknowledgment of the additional financial strain of dependent children on persons receiving income support.

 Significant Changes in Criteria or Purpose Since Introduction

 Allowance for dependent children was payable to a permanently incapacitated veteran.

 Additional payments made to all veterans with dependent children and the introduction of guardian allowance.

 Additional remote area allowance payable to veterans with children.

 Additional rent assistance made available to service pensioners with one or more dependent children.